polettix/blog/_posts/2018-01-03-some-maths-for-dobble.md

 are the rest classes in the integer division by 2: `0` and `1`.
 It's easy to build up all possible triplets, actually as easy as counting in binary:

+{% highlight text %}
 0 0 0 <- ruled out, invalid triplet in the homogeneous representation
 0 0 1 <- "origin", maps to (0, 0) in the affine plane
 0 1 0 <- point at infinite
 0 1 1 <- "regular", maps to (0, 1) in the affine plane
 1 0 0 <- point at infinite
 1 0 1 <- "regular", maps to (1, 0) in the affine plane
 1 1 0 <- point at infinite
 1 1 1 <- "regular", maps to (1, 1) in the affine plane
+{% endhighlight %}

 There is a total of `n^3 - 1` possible points, i.e. 7 in our case.
 Does
 this ring a bell?
 Sure it does, it's the same number of points in the Fano